MorenoLaQuatra/SumTO_financial_summarization/README.md

 - In `summarize.py`: `DATA_DIR` and `TEST_DIR` should be set according to your environment configuration
 - In `summarize.py`: `YourSystemID` should be set according to your output folder (it will contain the summarized documents at the end of the summarization process)
 - `components/Dataset.py` contains the Dataset class exploited by the summarization algorithm to predict the summaries.
-- `create_dataset.py` contains the instructions to create and store the Dataset object.
+- `create_dataset.py` contains the instructions to create and store the Dataset object (this version is intended explictly for the test set).

 ## Pre-trained Financial model